-The application for restitution was promptly made by the Zubers according to the law for all properties located in the municipalities of Kotor, Budva, Cetinje and Ulcinj.
+Once the law was released, the Zubers immediately filed a detailed restitution claim for all properties located in the municipalities of Kotor, Budva, Cetinje and Ulcinj.

 Before their expropriation the properties belonged to the enterprises of Lale N. Zuber, namely to Zetska Shipping Company (71,64% shares) and to the Srpsko-Albanska Bank (98,56% shares), or to Lale N. Zuber personally or to Anastasija Gregovic personally.

 In the restitution process the Zuber Gregovic are assisted by lawyer Marika Novakovic of Podgorica, Montenegro.